-Mouse pointer Hand .
-Waiting for you to take some action.
-Green arrow .
-You can move, or get an object.
-Green cross hairs .
-You can Use the first item you selected on a second item.
-Red arrow Combat mode - you can move or fight None .
-Wait till game gives you a pointer.
-Talking (green arrow) Double-left-click on someone to be gin a conversation.
-Left-click .
-Displays any additional text or Selects your response.
-Looking (green arrow) At yourself .
-Double-left-click on yourself.
-At another party member .
-Double-left-click on member while your own Inventory Box is open.
-At an item .
-Left-click on it.
-Opening an Inventory Box Double-left-click on character or item Moving an Inventory Box Left-click-and-drag on it Closing an Inventory Box Left-click on red check Close all Inventory Boxes FSC (keyboard) (You can't move if crose an intentory boxes i i i i i i an Inventory Box is open) Reading something Double-left-click on it Reading further .
-Left-click on it.
+Quick Reference ce

+Mouse pointer Hand Waiting for you to take some action.

+The same of the sa Green arrow You can move, or get an object.

+Green cross hairs You can Use the first item you selected on a

+second item.

+Red arrow Combat mode - you can move or fight.

+None Wait till game gives you a pointer.

+Talking (green arrow) Double left alials an assure

+raiking (green arrow) Double-left-click on someon Left-click

+Lett-click Displays any additional text or Selects your response.

+Looking (green arrow) At yourself Double-left-click on yourself.

+At another party member Double-left-click on member while your own

+party and a Inventory Box is open.

+At an item Left-click on it.

+Opening an Inventory Box Double-left-click on character or item.

+Moving an Inventory Box Left-click-and-drag on it.

+Closing an Inventory Box Left-click on red check.

+Close all Inventory Boxes (keyboard).
+(You can't move if an Inventory

+Close all livelitory Boxes Box is open.)

+Reading something Double-left-click on it.

+Reading further Left-click on it.

+Reading further Lett-click on it.

 Taking (hand) Left-click-and-drag the item to the character or the Inventory Box receiving it.

-Using (green arrow/cross hairs) Double-left-click on the item.
-(Son ne items can not be Used unless one of
+Using (green arrow/cross ha airs)Double-left-click on the item a.
+(Some items can not be Used unless one of

-Double-left-click on the item.
-(Some items can not be Used unless one of your party members is holding them in a hand.)
+your party members is holding

-To Use one item on another, double-left-click the first item, then leftclick the green cross hairs that appear on the second item.
+double-left-click the first item, then left-click

+the green cross hairs that app pear on the second item.

-Point the green arrow in the direction desired, and right-click.
-Right-click-and-hold for continuous movement.
+Moving (green arrow) Point the green arrow in the direction desired, and right-click.

+mg (green arev) Right-click-and-hold for con

+ific location to move to that location.

+Amount to a Zillian and A

+Attacking (red arrow) e or something to attack that person or thing.
+(If

+at mode, your party also attacks any nearby

+foes.)

+Inventory Display Dove/Flaming Sword Non-combat/Combat modes (toggle)

+Disk Load, Save, toggle sound, exit

+discount this buttern of the Heart Statistics Display

+Crossed Swords Combat Status Display

+Numbers Current load/maximum load

+Spell Book Open book Double-left-click on it.

+open book Turn page Left-click an upper corner.

+Cast spell Double-left-click on spell.

+Cast spen (Must have mana, reagents.)

+Calage anall

+Select spell Left-click on spell.
+See Guide.

+Cast spell in combat See Guide.

+Combat Status Display Click on character Displays character's Inventory Box.

+Halo Toggles any one character into/out of

+Protected Made